Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Introduction

 \section{Introduction}

-General relativity reshaped the concept of gravity by describing it as the manifestation of spacetime curvature rather than a force acting at a distance.
-Its predictive power has been confirmed in numerous astrophysical and cosmological contexts, from black hole mergers to the dynamics of the primordial universe.
-Nonetheless, several open questions remain unresolved within the framework of GR.
-Phenomena such as cosmic acceleration, the unseen mass attributed to dark matter, and the incompatibility of GR with quantum theory suggest that Einstein’s theory might be incomplete at fundamental scales \cite{Penrose1965,Hawking1973,Joshi2012, Abbott2017,Akiyama2019,Akiyama2022}.
-These persistent gaps have motivated a wide range of theoretical efforts aimed at extending or modifying the theory of gravity.
-Proposals include higher-order curvature models, scalar--tensor frameworks, and other generalized approaches that attempt to account for observations while potentially connecting gravity with quantum physics \cite{DeFelice2010,Sotiriou2010, Nojiri2006,Cai2016}.
+General relativity (GR) transformed our understanding of gravity by describing it as a manifestation of spacetime curvature rather than a force acting at a distance.
+Its predictions have been confirmed across a broad range of astrophysical and cosmological settings, from black hole mergers to the evolution of the early Universe.
+Nevertheless, cosmic acceleration, the gravitational effects attributed to dark matter, and the difficulty of reconciling GR with quantum theory suggest that Einstein's description may require modification at sufficiently large or small scales \cite{Penrose1965,Hawking1973,Joshi2012,Abbott2017,Akiyama2019,Akiyama2022,Addazi:2021xuf,AlvesBatista:2023wqm}.
+These open questions have motivated numerous extensions of GR, including higher-curvature theories, scalar--tensor models, and alternative geometric formulations \cite{DeFelice2010,Sotiriou2010,Nojiri2006,Cai2016}.

-The search for alternatives to Einstein’s formulation of gravity has produced a broad spectrum of theoretical frameworks, each aimed at addressing the limitations of general relativity.
-Instead of modifying the gravitational field equations only through matter content, many approaches directly alter the gravitational action itself.
-Examples include $f(R)$ gravity, in which $R$ (the Ricci scalar) is replaced by a generic function $f(R)$ \cite{Nojiri2017,Nojiri2019a,DeFelice2010,Nashed2014,Faraoni2011,Capozziello2011}; $f(T)$ gravity (where $T$ represents the torsion scalar), within the so--called teleparallel geometry \cite{ElHanafy2016,Nashed2002,Awad2018a,Awad2018b,nashed2015kerr,Zubair2016,Cai2016}; as well as extensions such as $f(R,\mathcal{T})$ and $f(T,\mathcal{T})$ theories, which include the trace of the energy–momentum tensor $\mathcal{T}$ \cite{Zubair2016b,Harko2011,Saleem2020}.
-Other directions involve the Gauss--Bonnet scalar $G$, giving rise to $f(G)$ gravity and its generalizations \cite{Cognola2006}.
-In addition, a modified electrodynamics formulated within the $F(R,\mathcal{T})$ gravity framework has also been reported recently \cite{rois2025charged,araujo2025gasdsadravitational}.

-The motivation behind these constructions lies in the challenges that GR faces when confronted with observations of the universe: cosmic acceleration, galaxy rotation curves, and exotic structures like wormholes and black hole interiors all point toward physics that may go beyond Einstein’s equations \cite{de2015constraining,Nojiri2006,DeFelice2010,Capozziello2011}.
-Historically, one of the pioneering steps was taken by Starobinsky, who introduced a quadratic curvature term to drive early-universe inflation \cite{Starobinsky1979}.
-Since then, $f(R)$ gravity has been extensively studied in astrophysics and cosmology, showing that such modifications can accommodate massive neutron stars \cite{astashenok2016neutron,Astashenok2014,Astashenok2013,Astashenok2017,Astashenok2015,Nashed2019}.